Measurement of additional radiation in the initial-state-radiation processes $e^+e^-\to \mu^+\mu^-\gamma$ and $e^+e^-\to \pi^+\pi^-\gamma$ at BABAR

-Both NLO fits use the measured $\gamma_\mathrm{ISR}$ energy and direction, and the parameters and covariance matrices of the two tracks, assuming a pion mass.
-Events with no additional photons undergo only the $\fitsa$ fit.
-In case both fits are performed, an optimized contour in the ($\chi^2_{\fitsa},\chi^2_{\fitla}$) plane (so-called 2D-$\chi^2$ selection) is used to reduce backgrounds.
-If $\chi^2_{\fitsa}<\chi^2_{\fitla}$ and the fitted energy in the CM frame of the additional photon satisfies $E^*_{\gamma_\mathrm{SA}}>0.2\gev$, events are assigned to the SA sample, otherwise they are assigned to the LA sample if $E_{\gamma_\mathrm{LA}}>0.2\gev$.
-Events that satisfy the 2D-$\chi^2$, but not the energy, requirements are categorized as lowest order (LO) events.
-The 2-track invariant mass $m_{\pi\pi}$ is taken from the fit with the lowest $\chi^2$.
-We retain dimuons in the mass range from threshold to 1.4\gevcc and dipions in the range between 0.6 and 0.9\gevcc around the $\rho$ resonance where backgrounds are manageable (5.5\% and 23\% for the SA and LA pion samples, respectively, dominated by muon mis-identification).
+Both NLO fits use the measured $\gamma_\mathrm{ISR}$ energy and direction, and the parameters and covariance matrices of the two tracks.
+To be consistent with the cross section measurement, the pion mass is assumed for both tracks~\cite{BaBar:2009wpw,BaBar:2012bdw}.
+All events undergo the $\fitsa$ fits while only events with at least one additional detected photon with $E_{\gamma}>50 \mev$ undergo the $\fitla$ fits, taking each photon in turn.
+The fit with the lowest $\chi^2$ is retained.
+An optimized contour in the ($\chi^2_{\fitsa},\chi^2_{\fitla}$) plane (so-called 2D-$\chi^2$ selection) is used to reduce backgrounds.
+This only selection applied to the NLO samples retains 99\% of the signal events, as determined in MC estimations and measured on the muon sample.
+Events are assigned to the NLO SA or LA samples according to the lowest $\chi^2$ and if the additional photon energy exceeds $0.2\gev$.
+As $\gamma_\mathrm{LA}$ photons are measured in the detector, the energy threshold is expressed in the laboratory system, while for $\gamma_\mathrm{SA}$ ISR photons, it is set in the c.m.\ frame.
+Events that satisfy the 2D-$\chi^2$, but not the energy, requirements are categorized as leading order (LO) events.
+We retain dimuons in the $m_{\pi\pi}$ mass range from threshold to 1.4\gevcc and dipions in the range between 0.6 and 0.9\gevcc around the $\rho$ resonance where backgrounds are manageable (5.5\% and 23\% for the SA and LA pion samples, respectively, dominated by muon misidentification).
+For the dipion sample, the background from fake photons due to pion interactions in the calorimeter is measured in data and MC simulations and the relative excess of $(21.5\pm 3.5)\%$ in data is corrected for.

-The energy distributions of the additional photon in the SA samples are shown in Figure~\ref{fig:NLO} for muons and pions.
+In the SA samples, the energy distributions $E^\ast_{\gamma_\mathrm{SA}}$ of the additional photon are shown in Fig.~\ref{fig:NLO} for muons and pions.
 As expected from their ISR nature, the results of the two processes are consistent.
 A marked discrepancy between data and the NLO \textsc{Phokhara} predictions is observed, both in shape and normalization, in the dominant low-energy region.